Welcome to Sage Knowledge

-Indeed, the “to-do” list for an entrepreneur starting a business is daunting.
-However, you’re off to a great start by participating in the SAGE entrepreneurship module.
-This module provides 12 essential skills that you can engage with and practice to better prepare for your entrepreneurial journey.
+Indeed, the to-do list for an entrepreneur starting a business is daunting.
+However, you’re off to a great start by participating in this SAGE entrepreneurship module.
+This module provides 12 essential skills that you can engage with and use for practice to better prepare for your entrepreneurial journey.
 Our expert contributors will take you along the journey, from starting to think and see as an entrepreneur to learning the essential mechanics and best practices to organize and bring your idea to fruition.
 You should be confident that you’ll benefit from the over 250 years of combined contributor experience in entrepreneurship and business, plus additional insights from the 15 entrepreneurs who appear in videos throughout the module.

 You may have ideas for your next start-up, and some of these may already be customer-validated.
 So how do you reach more customers to build a market?
 Is the market large enough to provide reward?
 Moreover, what business model will you employ to earn a return for your efforts?
 In our Skills on Market and Competitor Analysis and Developing Your Business Model, you’ll have access to and will be able to apply the latest market research and business model techniques to your idea.

 Perhaps you’ve secured initial funding and now need to build your team.
 Questions arise about what types of people you need to have on board.
-You may even have certain people in mind for both your management team and board of directors.
+You may even have certain people in mind for both your management team and your board of directors.
 Building and managing teams can be complicated.
 In the Skill on Forming Your Team, you’ll identify ways to build team trust, constructively deal with conflict, and align your team to best accomplish start-up goals.
 In Regulatory Considerations, you’ll also learn best practices for operating in accordance with government regulations such as GDPR and for engaging licensed professionals to help you navigate the complicated waters of regulation and compliance.